-Born in Sorel, Quebec in 1963, Dominic Champagne is one of the leading Québécois playwrights of his generation.
-Also an accomplished director, he is Artistic Director of Théâtre Il Va Sans Dire which he co-founded in 1981.
-He has written over 10 plays including La Cité Interdite, Import-Export and Le Soldat Inconnu.
-His most recent projects include Hugo ou la Vengeance de Calypso, co-written with two writers from the French Caribbean, and Cabaret Neiges Noires, written in collaboration with Jean-François Caron, Jean-Frédéric Messier and Pascale Rafie.
+Born in Sorel, Québec in 1963, Dominic Champagne is one of the leading Québécois playwrights of his generation.
+Also an accomplished director, he is the artistic director at Théâtre Il Va Sans Dire, which he co-founded in 1981.
+He has written over ten plays, including La Cité Interdite, Import-Export and Le Soldat Inconnu.
+His most recent projects include Hugo ou la Vengeance de Calypso, co-written with two writers from the French Caribbean, and Cabaret Neiges Noires, written in collaboration with Jean-François Caron, Jean-Frédéric Messier, and Pascale Rafie.

-Finalist for the 1994 Governor General's Literary Award for Translation
+Short-listed 1994 Governor General's Literary Award for Translation